 Letter-Mart is a word game for up to 4 players that involves some strategy.

-A set of 100 letters, each with a value from $1 to $9 is used.
-Players are each dealt 10 letters and receive $20 startup cash.
-The next letter is displayed as a Free letter, and the remainder form the "Pot".
+A set of 100 letters, with values from $1 to $9 are used.
+Players are each dealt 10 letters and receive $20 cash.
+The next letter is offered as a Free letter, and the remainder form the "Pot".

-Used letters are removed from their hand and replaced from the pot, and when the pot is empty, the game ends.
-Each player's remaining letters are checked, and their values deducted from their cash.
+Used letters are removed from their hand and replaced from the pot, and when the pot is empty, the game ends; Each player's remaining letters are then checked, and their values are deducted from their cash.
 The player with the most cash wins the game.

 Recall is a more full-featured memory-aid game, for a single player.